SmoCloud/video-player/README.md

 # TODO
 - Find a place to host website and acquire unique domain name
-- Improve styling of front-end pages
-    - Design user account profile page
-    - Improve search UI
-    - Improve video player UI
-- Introduce some secutiry/encryption of data passed from the front-end to the back-end and stored in database (user account passwords, mainly)
+- Introduce some security/encryption of data passed from the front-end to the back-end and stored in database (user account passwords, video upload file names, etc.)
-- Implement video uploading functionality on server-side.
-- Implement user interaction with videos (likes, dislikes, comments)
-- Interact with YouTube API (likely using node.js)
+- Interact with YouTube API (likely using node.js)*

+* This is less a goal and more of a hope, that we can reach the point that we actually start thinking about and trying to do this.